buildingisfun/Loan-prediction/README.md

 ## Project Description
 The data had two files.
-The test files and the train file.Processes include replacing null values, checking for outliers, visualization, scaling and then modeeling.
+The test files and the train file.Processes include replacing null values, checking for outliers, visualization, scaling and then modelling.
+The model was then wrapped with stramlit and deployed on heroku.

 ### Technologies
 * Python